Obedience + Manners

 Course descriptions and tuition information:

-In this 6 week course, you and your puppy will learn about proper socialization, basic foundation skills (sit, down, come, loose leash walking, leave it, drop it, stay, and more!), how to implement structure, address problem behaviors (jumping, mouthing, biting, chewing, housebreaking, and more) and learn about puppy grooming health and so much more.
-This class includes off-leash play and we will teach them a few tricks too!
-If you have a puppy, this class will start you and your puppy off on the right paw!
-This is also a Puppy AKC STAR class which is open to all dogs and your puppy can earn a medal from the AKC (whether he or she is a purebred or not) by passing the STAR test (optional in this class).
-Show the world you have a STAR puppy!
+In this 6-week course, you and your puppy will learn about proper socialization, basic foundation skills (sit, down, come, loose leash walking, leave it, drop it, stay, and more!), how to implement structure, address problem behaviors (jumping, mouthing, biting, chewing, housebreaking, and more) and learn about puppy grooming health and so much more.
+This class includes 15 minutes of off-leash play each week.
+If you have a puppy under 6 months of age, this class will start you and your puppy off on the right paw!
+This is a AKC STAR class which is open to all breeds (pure & mixed) and your puppy will earn a medal from the AKC by passing the STAR test (optional).

 This 6 week course is open to any age or breed, however, dogs must have completed all vaccinations and know sit, down, sit-stay, down-stay, come and loose leash walking reliably.
 An obedience class and/or AKC STAR class is recommended prior to this class.
 The CGC certification shows your dog is a polite pup in public.
 And it is now a recognized title to place on your dog!
 Class includes testing (week # 6 of class).